apache/predictionio/docs/manual/recommendation/quickstart.md

 You can update the predictive model with new data by making the *train* and *deploy* commands again:

-1. Assuming you already have a running engine from the previous section, go to http://localhost:8000 to check its status.
+1. Assuming you already have a deployed engine running, go to http://localhost:8000 to check its status.
 Take note of the **Instance ID** at the top.

 2. Run training and deploy again.
 There is no need to manually terminate the previous deploy instance.